Curitiba: Economy

-Since 1990, the Municipal Housing Fund has provided financial support to housing for lower income populations.
-After national housing finance collapsed in 1985, just as people from the countryside poured into Curitiba, the city's public housing program bought one of the few remaining large plots of land, "Novo Bairro" (New Neighborhood), as home for 50,000 families.
-While landowners built the houses themselves, each received a pair of trees and an hour's consultation with an architect to help them develop their plan.
-COHAB also built Technology Street, an avenue of 24 homes in the centre of Novo Bairro, each built using different construction techniques.

 Seven large shopping malls are found in Curitiba: Mueller, Estação, Curitiba, Crystal, Palladium, Patio Batel and Park Barigüi.
 The Rua das Flores (Street of Flowers) is home to the majority of stores.
 The area is pedestrianized, with no cars around the centre.
 An essential element of Curitiba shopping is the Feira do Largo da Ordem, or Largo da Ordem Street Fair.

 In 2008, according to IBGE Curitiba's nominal GDP was R$45.7 billion (or about of US$22.5 billion) (with R$25,934, or US$13,000, by nominal GDP per capita, about of US$5,000 more than Brazilian 2008 nominal GDP per capita), making it the fourth richest city in the country, after only São Paulo, Rio de Janeiro and the capital Brasília.

-Curitiba is the second pole on technological innovation in Brazil, according to IPEA (Applied Economic Research Institute).
+Curitiba is the second pole of technological innovation in Brazil, according to IPEA (Applied Economic Research Institute).
 It is Brazil's second best, and South America's fifth best, city for business, according to America Economia Magazine/2005 and 2006.
 The best destination for business, according to Veja Magazine of 2007.
 The third position among the Champions of Infrastructure, Exame Magazine of 2006.
 The second best city to work in Southern Brazil, according to Você S.A.
 Magazine of 2005.
 The 49th position, MasterCard Worldwide Centers of Commerce: Emerging Markets Index of 2008.
 One of the highlights according to the survey Offshoring Horizons performed by Watson Wyatt of 2007.
 One of the 10 global sustainability centres, according to Ethisphere Institute of 2008.
 Curitiba is also home to the largest cancer hospital in the South of Brazil, Erasto Gaertner Hospital.